-Required limit value: Should not be present in products.
-CAS RN: Polybrominated biphenyls: 59536-65-1 (mix) Hexabromobiphenyl: 36355-01-8 Tetrabromodiphenyl ether (TetraBDE): 5436-43-1 Pentabromodiphenyl ether (PentaBDE): 32534-81-9, 60348-60-9 Hexabromodiphenyl ether (HexaBDE): 68631-49-2, 207122-15-4 Heptabromodiphenyl ether (HeptaBDE): 207122-16-5, 446255-22-7 Octabromodiphenyl ether (OctaBDE): 32536-52-0 Decabromodiphenyl ether (DecaBDE): 1163-19-5 Properties: Persistant, bioaccumulative and toxic.
+Polybrominated biphenyls: 59536-65-1 (mix) Hexabromobiphenyl: 36355-01-8

+Tetrabromodiphenyl ether (TetraBDE): 5436-43-1

+Pentabromodiphenyl ether (PentaBDE): 32534-81-9, 60348-60-9 Hexabromodiphenyl ether (HexaBDE): 68631-49-2, 207122-15-4

+Heptabromodiphenyl ether (HeptaBDE): 207122-16-5,

+Octabromodiphenyl ether (OctaBDE): 32536-52-0 Decabromodiphenyl ether (DecaBDE): 1163-19-5

+Persistant, bioaccumulative and toxic.
 Halogenated organic additives in polymers may leach out and have a negative impact on health and environment.

 Halogen containing polymers may form highly corrosive substances and undefined range of halogenated substances that may be PBT or CMR when incinerated.

-Use: Flame-retardant treatment of products, (i.e. upholstery and interior textiles), where fire protection is required by regulation or requested by customer.
-Comments: Alternative flame retardants are available but must be evaluated.
+Flame-retardant treatment of products, (i.e. upholstery and interior textiles), where fire protection is required by regulation or requested by customer.

+Alternative flame retardants are available but must be evaluated.
 Halogen-free alternatives include phosphorus- and nitrogen-based flame retardants.
 Non-chemical barrier technologies such as blends of natural and synthetic fibres used in furniture and mattresses and high performance synthetic materials used in firefighter uniforms and other protective clothing can be options.

-Legal background: Legal limit: Shall not occur.
-TetraBDE, PentaBDE, HexaBDE, HeptaBDE, DecaBDE and Hexabromobiphenyl are listed as POP in the Stockholm Convention on Persistent Organic Pollutants (POPs) and are ban- ned in EU by the POPs regulation (EU) No 2019/1021.
-Residues of TetraBDE, PentaBDE, HexaBDE, HeptaBDE, DecaBDE in mix- tures and articles are considered as impurities if the sum of them is below 500 ppm.
-In substances, residues below 10 mg/kg by weight of each brominated diphenylether is considered as impuri- ties.
+Legal limit: Shall not occur.

+TetraBDE, PentaBDE, HexaBDE, HeptaBDE, DecaBDE and Hexabromobiphenyl are listed as POP in the Stockholm Convention on Persistent Organic Pollutants (POPs) and are banned in EU by the POPs regulation (EU) No 2019/1021.
+Residues of TetraBDE, PentaBDE, HexaBDE, HeptaBDE, DecaBDE in mixtures and articles are considered as impurities if the sum of them is below 500 ppm.
+In substances, residues below 10 mg/kg by weight of each brominated diphenylether is considered as impurities.
 Hexabromobiphenyl is banned in detectable content.

-OctaBDE, and polybrominated biphenyls (PBBs), are restric- ted in Entry 45 and Entry 8 of Annex XVII to Regulation (EC) No 1907/2006 (REACH). -The legal limit for PBBs in textile articles with skin contact is detec- tion limit. -The legal limit for OctaBDE in articles or in flame-retardant parts of articles is 0.1 % by weight.
-DecaBDE is listed on the Candidate List of Substances of Very High Concern for authorization of the Regulation (EC) No 1907/2006 of the European Parliament and of the Council (REACH).
+OctaBDE, and polybrominated biphenyls (PBBs), are restricted in Entry 45 and Entry 8 of Annex XVII to Regulation (EC) No 1907/2006 (REACH).

+- -The legal limit for PBBs in textile articles with skin contact is detection limit. - -The legal limit for OctaBDE in articles or in flame-retardant parts of articles is 0.1 % by weight.

+DecaBDE is on the Candidate list (REACH).

 PBBs are listed in the Rotterdam Convention.

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).

-In California: Pentabromodiphenyl ether mixture DE-71 and poly- brominated biphenyls and polychlorinated biphenyls are listed in Proposition 65.
-Safe Harbor Limits: NSRL PBB 0.02 μg/day, PCB 0.09 μg/day.
-Test method: EN ISO 17881-1 (textiles) EN 16377 for PBB (plastics) Test equipment: GC-MS, LC-MS, GC-ECD.
+In California: Pentabromodiphenyl ether mixture DE-71 and polybrominated biphenyls and polychlorinated biphenyls are listed in Proposition 65.
+Safe Harbor Limits: NSRL PBB 0.02 $\mu$ g/day, PCB 0.09 $\mu$ g/day.

+EN ISO 17881-1 (textiles) EN 16377 for PBB (plastics)

+Test equipment: GC-MS, LC-MS, GC-ECD.